Skip to content

 }

 During test simulation, all the assertions are checked but the test does not stop with a failure until the end.
 Sometimes it is useful to write tests to check that assertions fail.
-Assertion failures will be printed but the test will continue and fail only if the assert.[failed] is true.
+Assertion failures will be printed but the test will continue and fail only if the assert::[failed] is true.
 The test code block also accepts to read and/or clear failed attribute.

 test "assert should fail" {

-let n = assert.[failed]
+const n = assert::[failed]

 assert n == false